Aircraft Dispatcher Training Program200 Hour Initial Course

 The examiner’s fee is not included in the course cost.
 This fee is $300 and is payable directly to the examiner in cash only.

-The Aircraft Dispatcher training center is located just south of the Dallas-Fort Worth International Airport.
-Students are granted access to the resources available at the training center between 6am-10pm, seven days per week.
+The ATP Aircraft Dispatcher Academy is located just south of the Dallas-Fort Worth International Airport.
+Flight dispatch students are granted access to the resources available at the academy between 6am-10pm, seven days per week.

-Click here for additional information about the training center location.
+Click here for additional information about the ATP Aircraft Dispatcher Academy.